Chopper1337/SACpy/README.md

 # SACpy

-Simple Python based Steam account switcher for Linux
+Simple Python based Steam account switcher for Linux.

+Created just before Valve added an account switcher to Steam (you should probably just use that) :)))

 # Setup: